Confessing Church

-The Confessing Church (Bekennende Kirche, [bəˈkɛnəndə ˈkɪʁçə]) was a movement within German Protestantism during Nazi Germany that arose in opposition to government-sponsored efforts to unify all Protestant churches into a single pro-Nazi German Evangelical Church.
+The Confessing Church (Bekennende Kirche, [bəˈkɛnəndə ˈkɪʁçə]) was a movement within German Protestantism in Nazi Germany that arose in opposition to government-sponsored efforts to unify all of the Protestant churches into a single pro-Nazi German Evangelical Church.

 Demographics

 The following statistics (as of January 1933 unless otherwise stated) are an aid in understanding the context of the political and theological developments discussed in this article.